darwins-challenge/fly-me-to-the-moon/manuscript/Fast-and-the-Curious.md

 Follow the programs instruction to open `localhost:8080` in a browser.
 To view a trace of a run of evolution, open the load trace tab.
-Search for the `fast-furious,json` file, hit the `load` button.
+Search for the `fast-furious.json` file, hit the `load` button.
 A list of generations can be seen.
 Click on one of them to see the performance of the moonlander.
 To see later generations reload the `fast-furious.json` file.